frankframework/frontend-conventions/typescript.md

 Enums in TypeScript can be a useful tool for defining a set of constant values.
 However, there are several reasons why their use can be considered problematic:

-1. **Unexpected Behavior**: TypeScript enums are essentially objects with keys and values¹.
-When enum variant values are not explicitly assigned, they are automatically assigned numeric values starting from 0².
-This means that the first enum value variant is falsy, while every other value is truthy².
+1. **Unexpected Behavior**: TypeScript enums are essentially objects with keys and values.
+When enum variant values are not explicitly assigned, they are automatically assigned numeric values starting from 0.
+This means that the first enum value variant is falsy, while every other value is truthy.
 This can lead to unexpected behavior in your code.

 2. **Loose Type Safety**: Enums in TypeScript are not as type-safe as you might expect.
 For example, if you pass a number to a function that expects an enum, TypeScript will not raise a compile-time error¹.
 This can lead to bugs that are hard to track down.